 The best Italian trips include something ancient and something beautiful.
 This attraction just happens to include both!

 You can take a guided tour of the Vatican Museum and the Sistine Chapel, where you can ogle at masterpieces done by the great Michael Angelo, admire the incredible architecture, as well as learn about the cities fascinating past.

 Visiting the Vatican Museum will easily take up a whole half-day, if not more depending on how long you want to spend in the museum.
-I recommend buying your tickets online beforehand or you might end up queueing for hours just to get in.
+You can also go to the top of the dome and see an epic view over Rome.

 In the late afternoon and early evening you can grab dinner and drinks around Campo Dei Fiori, where all the students and young people in Rome go out in evenings.

 Once it’s properly dark you can also wander around the Fori Romani, where they play projections and light shows that aim to teach the public about these areas that played such an important part in Roman history.

 You’ll see what the Fori Romanis looked like when they were built, which is an interesting insight into the past of this wonderful city.